phpqa/phpqa.github.io/_pages/contributing.md

 The description is the part below the Jekyll Front Matter.
 It consists of two parts, separated by the Jekyll excerpt_separator `{{ site.excerpt_separator }}`.

-The first part of the description should try to describe the tool in one short sentence.
+The first part of the description should try to describe the project in one short sentence.
 This will be the sentence that will be visible on the overview page.
-Try to use the name of the tool somewhere in the beginning, and do it by using this code {% raw %}`[{{ page.title }}]({{ page.url | absolute_url }})`{% endraw %}.
+Try to use the name of the project somewhere in the beginning, and do it by using this code {% raw %}`[{{ page.title }}]({{ page.url | absolute_url }})`{% endraw %}.

 Then add the Jekyll excerpt_separator `{{ site.excerpt_separator }}`,
-and go wild with the longer description that will be completely visible on the tool page.
+and go wild with the longer description that will be completely visible on the detail page.

 ## Send a Pull Request